RELDigitalLab/lab_website/_datasets/index.md

 ---
-title: Datasets for the Study of Identity
+title: Data for the Study of Identity and Culture
 permalink: /datasets/
 redirect_from: /datasets/index.html
 display: false